 At the heart of every truly customer-centric product team is an excellent customer feedback collection strategy.
 Unless you’ve resigned to going the way of Myspace, you absolutely cannot make feedback an afterthought.
-Fortunately, getting useful customer feedback is not nearly as difficult as it sounds–here’s a few strategies the genius product teams at companies like Etsy, Facebook, and Pardot have used to capture actionable customer feedback:
+Fortunately, getting useful customer feedback is not nearly as difficult as it sounds–here are a few strategies the genius product teams at companies like Etsy, Facebook, and Pardot have used to capture actionable customer feedback:

 (And any other customer-facing teams).
 If they talk to your customers, they’ll have feedback; don’t ignore it, embrace it.
 Develop a process by which you can retrieve feedback from other teams.
 Pardot did this by creating The Product Management Awesomeness Counsel, a group of representatives across the organization who are liaisons between their teams and the product team.
 They meet twice a month.